Randomized reference models for temporal networks: Fundamental definitions

 An important temporal network feature is the {\sl static graph}, which summarizes the time-aggregated topology of a temporal network.

-\begin{definition} {\sl Static graph.} The static graph, $\Gstat$, is a function which returns a simple unweighted graph $\Gstat(G)=(\N,\L)$ with the same set of nodes $\N$ as the original temporal network $G$ and the set of {\sl links} $\L=\{ (i,j) : (i,j,t,\tau) \in \C \} $, which includes all pairs of nodes $(i,j)$ that interact at least once in $G$. \end{definition}
+\begin{definition} {\sl Static graph.} The static graph, $\Gstat$, is a function which returns a simple (i.e.\ static, unweighted, and undirected) graph $\Gstat(G)=(\N,\L)$ with the same set of nodes $\N$ as the original temporal network $G$ and the set of {\sl links} $\L=\{ (i,j) : (i,j,t,\tau) \in \C \} $, which includes all pairs of nodes $(i,j)$ that interact at least once in $G$. \end{definition}

 Note that by Def.~\ref{def:static_graph} the static graph is a feature of a temporal network.
 Conversely, we may see the temporal network as a direct generalization of the static graph to include information about the time-evolution of the system's topology~\cite{Holme2012T}.
-Note \new{also that here we have defined the static graph as an unweighted graph, but one could also use the number of events between each pair of nodes or their cumulative duration as link weights}.
+Note also that here we have defined the static graph as an unweighted graph, but one could also use the number of events between each pair of nodes or their cumulative duration to define link weights.